ztony-git/Music-Player/README.md

 Uses public libraries for audio control & hardware interaction.

 Designed to be used on a Raspberry Pi + breadboard.
+Playlist should consist of .wav files.

 ## Features
 - Play, pause, rewind, and fast-forward tracks